-In the late 19th century industrialisation in France continued.
-Iron and chemical industries grew rapidly and in the early 20th century car making became an important industry.
-Meanwhile more railways were built.
+In the late 19th century industrialization in France continued.
+Iron and chemical industries grew rapidly and in the early 20th-century car making became an important industry.
+Meanwhile, more railways were built.

 In the late 19th century living standards for ordinary French people improved and their diet became better.
 In 1900 a law was passed limiting women and children to working no more than 10 hours a day.

 However on 15 October 1894 Captain Alfred Dreyfus, who worked in the intelligence section of the General Staff of the French army was arrested for treason.
 He was accused of selling military secrets to the Germans.
 Dreyfus was tried and sentenced to life imprisonment on Devils Island.

 However Dreyfus was Jewish and he was a victim of anti-Semitism.
 He was also an Alsatian and was seen as an outsider.
 He was completely innocent of the charge.

 After two years a man named Lieutenant Colonel Georges Picquart uncovered evidence that the real culprit was a Major Walsin Esterhazy.
 However the army transferred Picquart to Tunisia and a military court acquitted Esterhazy, despite the evidence.